-- 6. green building requirements including little to no rain-water runoff; - 7. sequence of spaces from public to semi-pubic to semiprivate to private; - 8. buildings that encourage use of the Greenway and express interaction; and, - 9. design expression that addresses its location yet looks past the site's property lines.
+- its structural elements while placing new architecture to the south, set back from the original building remnant; - 6. green building requirements including little to no rain-water runoff; - 7. sequence of spaces from public to semi-pubic to semiprivate to private; - buildings that encourage use of the Greenway and express interaction; and, - design expression that addresses its location yet looks past the site's property lines.